-Sticking to the same old generation of marketing is not really giving you those low hanging fruits; forget about the ones far away.
+Sticking to the same old rules of marketing is not going to give you those low hanging fruits.
+And you may absolutely forget about the ones far away.

 These guys hunt for people.

-But they don’t get to partner with them maybe because they don’t know who the right guys for their sort of job.
+But they don’t get the right digital partners because they don’t know who the right guys are for their sort of job.

 The TOP CXO needs digital training:

-Someone needs to teach this bunch of people who are pretty much the bottleneck of the digital transformations.
+Someone needs to teach these top guys because they are pretty much the bottleneck when it comes to digital transformation.

-Mostly the top SMEs are extremely digitally challenged; they don’t even update their LinkedIn profiles.
+Mostly the top SMEs are extremely digitally challenged; their founders and the top management guys don’t even update their LinkedIn profiles.

-Training is treated as a cost and not an investment is the mentality:
+Training is treated as an expense and not as an investment:

-If you send, your people in such training sessions they will learn and come back.
+If you send your people to any training sessions, they will learn and come back.

 Only to infect your old system with newer digital techniques.

-You can reap the benefits of moving forward by investing in them or choose to perish slowly with the old methods in the digital era.
+You can move ahead by investing in them or you may choose to perish slowly clinging to the old methods in the new digital era.